Every Game of Thrones Episode Ranked by Tomatometer

 We give you a full accounting below, ranking the episodes by score from lowest to highest, with ties being broken by the number of reviews, so that an episode with more reviews ranks higher on the list.
 Where two or more episodes had the same score and the same number of reviews, the number of “Top Critics” weighing in broke those ties.

 For five and a half seasons, the series managed to stay entirely Fresh.
 Not every episode reached 100% on the Tomatometer, of course, but there were no Rotten episodes to be seen until “Unbowed, Unbent, Unbroken” (episode 6 of season 5), which was the only Rotten episode until May 2019, when two more episodes turned up Rotten.

 Season 3 currently boasts the most episodes in the top 10: four episodes with 100% scores.
 Seasons 4 and 5 follow close behind, with two episodes earning perfect scores with more than 40 reviews each.
-Season 4 has the highest season-level score of any of the seven at 97% on the Tomatometer.
-While season 6 saw an episode average of 94% on the Tomatometer, “Book of the Stranger” (episode 4) wowed 63 critics, earning it a 100% score and the coveted top spot in our ranking.
+Season 4 has the highest season-level score of any of the eight at 97% on the Tomatometer.
+While season 6 saw an episode average of 94% on the Tomatometer, “Book of the Stranger” (episode 4 of season 6) wowed 63 critics, earning it a 100% score and the coveted top spot in our ranking.